Slow-Cooked Bone Broths & Sauces

 We do not recommend that you freeze the beef broth in these jars.
 Although the jars are meant to be freezer-safe, we have found that the beef broth can still crack the jar when frozen.
 You can transfer the broth to a different container to freeze it.
 We find that, unopened, the broth lasts for four weeks or more in the fridge.

 Ingredients: Reverse-osmosis filtered water, grassfed beef bones and pan-seared beef, apple cider vinegar

 Recipe is dairy-free, gluten-free, and GAPS Diet-friendly.

-Recipe is gluten-free, black pepper-free and dairy-free.
+Recipe is gluten-free, dairy-free, and GAPS/Paleo Diets-friendly.